Celebrating diverse learning styles and empowering students to become confident, independent learners

 - The information from your child’s testing is considered confidential and is stored in a locked file cabinet.
 The summary serves as the Confidential Formal Written Plan and is used when communicating with College Board, ACT, public schools and some other outside professionals, upon your request.
 Teachers, advisors, and tutors will have access to the information only for the students they teach, advise, or tutor.
 Division Heads and other pertinent administrators will have access to this information as needed.

-- Updated testing is required every four years to keep assessment results and accommodations current with some exceptions.
+- Updated testing is required every three years to keep assessment results and accommodations current with some exceptions.
 For further details regarding updated testing, read the Psychoeducational Evaluation Report Policy.

 1. Attention Deficit/Hyperactivity Disorder (ADHD)